ADS4GPTs/ads4gpts/libs/js-sdk/ads4gpts-vercelai/README.md

     Options to use each tool standalone or the whole toolkit for added flexibility
 -   **Production-Ready:**
     Clear error handling, retry logic, and environment-based configuration for a robust production setup.
+-   **Privacy-First**
+    User data are provided not mined.
+You control what is being sent over.

 ---